chaosforfun/should-update/README.md

 # shouldUpdateHOC [中文](README.cn.md)

-to promote performance of react app, you probably will use shouldComponentUpdate, return true of false by if some props changed. but it's tedious to add shouldComponentUpdate for very much componets. the shouldUpdateHOC can help you implement the tedious shouldComponentUpdate.
+to promote performance of react app, you probably will use shouldComponentUpdate, return true of false by if some props changed. but it's tedious to add shouldComponentUpdate for very much components. the shouldUpdateHOC can help you implement the tedious shouldComponentUpdate.

-shouldUpdateHOC is a hige order component wich can generate a new compoent. the new component only rerender when nessary we have two general case:
+shouldUpdateHOC is a high order component which can generate a new component. the new component only reRender when necessary we have two general case:
-1. the component has N props, only some particular should trigger rerender,then you can use onlyUpdateBy to config the special props which will trigger rerender
+1. the component has N props, only some particular should trigger reRender,then you can use onlyUpdateBy to config the special props which will trigger reRender
-2. on the contrary, many props should trigger rerender ,only a litter will not, then you can use noUpdateBy.
+2. on the contrary, many props should trigger reRender ,only a litter will not, then you can use noUpdateBy.

+Because of ref is a special prop in React , it can't be passed to child component by props. so we use childRef instead of ref, if you need use ref, please use childRef instead of ref.

 ## Usages